diego589/Mini-AB-Filament-Sensor/README.md

 ![Capture](https://user-images.githubusercontent.com/67475249/132079892-3765e3a6-2719-4336-a23c-b147f8357271.PNG)

 13. Route your cable following the path as shown in the image below.
-If you didn't print "Cowling_Dragon.stl" you have to sand a a path down yourself (black circle in image below)
+If you didn't print _[a]FS_Cowling_Dragon.stl_ you have to sand a a path down yourself (black circle in image below)

 ![Cable path](https://user-images.githubusercontent.com/67475249/132078872-913ee597-7d4d-4c8c-8d2f-637c7ced4135.jpeg)
 ![file](https://user-images.githubusercontent.com/67475249/132079048-aeaa3e7a-c9e1-4481-bddb-add37ee8c292.PNG)